Stories of Activism in WA

 Volunteers Heather and Rosa would like to focus more next year on school presentations using ACRATH resources, to inspire the students, who in turn will become the change-makers in the fight against human trafficking.

-The group has also focussed on building its database this year in order to spread the message further.
+The group has also focussed on building its database in order to spread the message further.

 “We have stories of human trafficking to tell and the challenge is how to reach more people.
 But we are trying to build our networks so the story can be told to more people.
 Human trafficking is happening here in Australia and globally and if people know that then they will want to act to end it,” Heather said.